 Video: Untold Stories--Fort Myers Beach

-The Town of Fort Myers Beach recently celebrated its sixteenth birthday, but the history of Estero Island spans back over 2,000 years when the Calusa Indians constructed shell mounds along the bayside of our island.
+The Town of Fort Myers Beach recently celebrated its eighteenth birthday, but the history of Estero Island spans back over 2,000 years when the Calusa Indians constructed shell mounds along the bayside of our island.
 As the ruling chiefdom in south Florida, the Calusa resisted Spanish colonization including attempts by the conquistador Ponce de León in 1513 and 1521 (during the latter encounter he was mortally wounded by the Calusa).
 The Calusa met their demise almost 150 years later due to increasing hostilities, disease, and political and economic upheaval.

 From the late seventeenth to the mid-nineteenth century the political landscape of southwest Florida was dynamic as the territory changed hands between British and Spanish control.
 Between times of turmoil, Cuban fishermen established small seasonal fishing villages known as Ranchos throughout southwest Florida, including Estero Island.
 By the mid to late 1700s, active trade was established between the Ranchos, Cuba, and Creek Indians who displaced the remaining Calusa.
 As Florida eventually became the 27th state in 1845, many of these families stayed and blended with the new American population.

 The first American settlements emerged on Fort Myers Beach following the Homestead Act of 1862.
 Robert Gilbert received a homestead grant in 1895 including the Calusa shell mound at the end of Connecticut Street (Mound House), the highest point on Fort Myers Beach.
 By 1911, William Case resided on this same property and developed the first subdivision and cottage rental industry on the island.
 By 1914, all the island property was homesteaded with little industry beyond fishing, gardening, a sawmill operated by the Koreshan Unity (a communal society based on the mainland in Estero), and a hotel.